highestnamegames/defer/README.md

 ## Compatibility

-Note: This has only been tested on Windows with Visual Studio MSVC compiler with standard C++20 language version.
+This has been tested on Windows with Visual Studio MSVC compiler with standard C++11 language version and above.

 PR's are welcome; we're looking for instructions on how to get started using g++, clang; on linux, mac.